 I withdraw today, a bit, from the endless flow of current events.
 Diverting as they are, my interest is tempered by my knowledge of the iron law of newspaper journalism: There will always be 126 column inches on a page, and there will always be printed as many pages as are needed to run all the ads sold for that day, even as the quality and importance of the journalistic material available to fill said pages varies.
 Corollary: Headlines vary in true importance from day to day, and not strictly in proportion to the size of their typeface; or, newspaper editors are fundamentally in the business of selling cars, furniture, TVs and clothes — only incidentally are they in the business of enlightenment, so don’t rely on them for it.

 Let us examine the first point.
-In some sense objects do possess inherent qualities and powers: a couple ounces of gunpowder will propel a hunting bullet with lethal force, or blast a limb off some hapless tourist in Central Park; a couple pounds of hay will feed a horse while doing nothing for a bullet (or a tourist).
+In some sense objects do possess inherent qualities and powers: a small quantity of gunpowder will propel a hunting bullet with lethal force, or blast a limb off some hapless tourist in Central Park; a couple pounds of hay will feed a horse while doing nothing for a bullet (or a tourist).
 But mankind in general is prone to magical thinking, which includes ascribing overly extensive, supernatural, or volitional powers to objects which clearly lack them.
 The political left is especially prone to this; President Obama attributes, for example, almost talismanic significance to firearms when discussing criminal and terrorist violence.
 The entire Democratic caucus, it seems, has no shame in abasing themselves publicly and abjectly in their fear of a material Satan.
 Some observers will ascribe to such antics a more cynical motive: fear of the people who would carry such guns (White male Republicans and Black men, principally) and a wish to disarm — weaken — such people.
-But I think this is both/and: some are acting against targeted people in a calculated way, others are genuinely in thrall to magical thinking and fear the object itself.
+But I think this is both/and, not either/or: some are acting against targeted people in a calculated way, others are genuinely in thrall to magical thinking and fear the object itself.

 Predictably, the left’s primitivism is not limited to guns.
 They fetishize a myriad of things; the item of interest to me today is housing.
 Now, a house does possess many inherent qualities and powers.
 It may have a sound roof which keeps out the rain; it may have well-insulated walls which retain heat in winter.
 But, as usual, the primitive left ascribes fantastic and extraordinary powers to a humble assemblage of bricks, mortar and wood planks: they believe a house can literally “shape a child’s future” and that it is a possible to “assess the impact of better housing conditions on student performance.”
 Get — better yet, have the government buy you — some new drapes and Junior’s SAT scores go up by 100 points.
 Or something.